 • Vanilla and strawberry vacherin — a meringue-filled with cream and fruit

 It's also common in France to pay a little extra (called a supplement) for some of the special items on a menu.
-In some cases it might mean a supplement is added for the cheese course, or if you select higher priced-items like lobster or foie gras.
+This might mean a supplement is added for the cheese course, or if you select higher priced-items like lobster or foie gras.
 In general, the standard (lowest) price is offered on the menu and the high rollers can tailor their menu with extra supplements.
-And of course, vegetarian options are almost always available nowadays.
+And of course, vegetarian options are almost always available.

 Discover What's On When You're Here